Things to cook

 Tasty Farking Lentils

-From Farkette “bobbette”, in a thread about the environmental impact of red meat.
+From Fark's “bobbette”, in a thread about the environmental impact of red meat.
 I have made this quite a few times now.
 If you get the berbere seasoning right (which as far as I'm concerned means finding at least 80% of the ingredients) it's really good.

 I will try and convert you with deliciousness.
 Here is a recipe for lentils.
 It doesn't replace beef (nothing can) but if you eat lentils once in a while instead of beef, not only are you still eating yummy food, it's environmentally friendly.